aaronstanek/PythonPasswordUtility/README.md

 **Example:**

-The command below will generate a password of length 16, containing only ASCII printable characters.
+The command below will generate a password of length 16, containing any of the ASCII printable characters.
 It does this by using the `a` shorthand.
 The output may look like: `~VJ &FhC[_K8wu:+`.

 ```